KalebHawkins/KryoLogs/content/posts/01_Pong.md

 ## Player Movement

 Alright, time for our player movement.
 I am going to create a couple of functions.
-One function handles the "high level" game logic the other implements the details of that logic.
+One function handles the "high-level" game logic the other implements the details of that logic.
 This will work similarly to the `DrawPlaying()` method.

 ```go
 func (g *Game) UpdatePlaying() {